PaciorekJ/code-with-mosh-final-project/README.md

 The website was developed incrementally by creating each component of the mock design independently.
 This allowed me to ensure that each component was functional before including it in a large piece or the end product.
 After all the components were developed, the components were used to build the website.
 Each component can be viewed [here](./components)
 # How was the website deployed
 The project was built and packaged for deployment using a parcel.
-The project was deployed using Netlify.
+The project was deployed using Netlify and can be viewed [here](https://moshify-jason-paciorek.netlify.app/)